 Figure 2

-The various deletorius effects reported appear to generally be effects of internet addiction, whether those effects are direct or indirect.
+The various deleterious effects reported appear to generally be effects of internet addiction, whether those effects are direct or indirect.
 Part of the problem is that, whatever the cause, internet addiction tends to persist.
 The disorder is resistant to treatment and has high relapse rates (Block, 2008).
-The reason may have to do with an addiction-derived impariment to impulse control, as this impedes attempts to reduce or stop internet usage.
-A study using fMRI techniques demonstrated differences in the activation of certain regions of the brain (specificially the anterior and posterior cingulate cortices) that indicates impaired inhibitory control among the study’s sample (Dong, 2012).
+The reason may have to do with an addiction-derived impairment to impulse control, as this impedes attempts to reduce or stop internet usage.
+A study using fMRI techniques demonstrated differences in the activation of certain regions of the brain (specifically the anterior and posterior cingulate cortices) that indicates impaired inhibitory control among the study’s sample (Dong, 2012).
 This would also correspond with the articles referenced by tweets categorized as connecting to informational media.

 Connections to media appear to provide mechanisms for understanding and contextualizing experiences related to the topic of internet addiction.
 Around 20% of the tweets relate to informational media, and about 8% of the tweets relate to fictional media.
 References to informational media occurred at a much higher frequency than references to fictional media, as shown in Figure 3 and Figure 4.